mattermost/mattermost-handbook-1/README.md

 Handbook is divided into 6 major sections:

-1. About Mattermost ('about') - Core information about Mattermost mission, vision, principles and strategy
+1. About Mattermost (`/about`) - Core information about Mattermost mission, vision, principles and strategy
-2. Contributing ('contributors') - All the ways to contribute and be elevated and recognized (includes staff contributors)
+2. Contributing (`/contributors`) - All the ways to contribute and be elevated and recognized (includes staff contributors)
-3. Culture and Standards ('culture') - What it's like to contribute
+3. Culture and Standards (`/culture`) - What it's like to contribute
-4. Join Us ('join') - How to begin your journey of contribution and elevation
+4. Join Us (`/join`) - How to begin your journey of contribution and elevation
-5. Onboarding ('onboarding') - How to onboard into our processes and culture
+5. Onboarding (`/onboarding`) - How to onboard into our processes and culture
-6. Operations (`sop`) - Standard Operating Procedures ("SOP") for the company aligned with strategy and plan
+6. Operations (`/sop`) - Standard Operating Procedures ("SOP") for the company aligned with strategy and plan

 ## Technical Guide